Mohammedzeheer/MernPractise-/Notes/node.md

 08 Timer methods
 _________________

-- it is a global objects we dont need of speciel installation
+- it is a global objects we dont need of special installation

 set timer functions
 --------------------